slatedocs/slate/source/index.md

 # eDNA API Reference

+#### 1.19 API Preview

+Hello and welcome to our IdentityMind Release 1.19 API reference preview!
+While everything is mostly set, please keep in mind that certain aspects may be subject to change.
+That being said, we do not expect our API to undergo any major changes before the official 1.19 rollout.

 #### Transaction Evaluation

 The IdentityMind Engine exports a REST based Web Service interface over HTTPS, using JSON to encode service request and response data.